elsiklab/maizemine_doc/docs/index.md

 ![Showing exons if present](./images/fig18_querybuilder_constrain_popup_showallexons.png "Show exons if present")

-Select “Show all Genes and show Exons if they are present” and click on “Add to query”.
+Select "Show all Genes and show Exons if they are present" and click on "Add to query".
 This will group all of the exons together for each Gene in the results table (rather than displaying one exon per row).
 Now run the query to view the table of results as shown below.

 ![Showing all exons with popup closed](./images/fig19_querybuild_genelist_Exons_closed.png "showing all exons with popup closed")

 There are 5,892 genes on Chromosome 1 and the Zm00001eb000010 gene model has nine exons.
-Click on the “9 exons” text to expand the table with additional rows describing the length and DB identifier for each of the nine exons as shown in the figure below.
+Click on the "9 exons" text to expand the table with additional rows describing the length and DB identifier for each of the nine exons as shown in the figure below.

 ![Showing exons with popup open](./images/fig20_querybuild_genelist_Exons_open.png "Showing exons with popup open")